 Impact is a private UK oil and gas exploration company with assets located offshore South Africa and West Africa.
-At March 31, 2019 the Company's ownership interest in Impact is approximately 30.1%.
 Impact acquired its first asset, the Tugela South Exploration Right, offshore South Africa in 2011 and has subsequently expanded its asset base across the offshore margins of South and West Africa.
 It has since partnered with ExxonMobil and Statoil (South Africa), CNOOC (AGC - between Senegal and Guinea Bissau) and Total S.A.
 (Namibia and South Africa).